intrinsic-ai/sdk-ros/intrinsic_sdk_cmake/docker_images/README.md

 ---

 Also the images are set up to build the `latest` tag by default, but they take an argument `ARG TAG=latest` if you want to build them for a different, more specific tag.
-This doesn't happen with the source image since it doesn't depend on another of our images.
+This doesn't happen with the base image since it doesn't depend on another of our images.

 ---

 Additionally, you should always build the images from the root of the repository, so that the docker images can access the local files from a consistent location.

-### Build the source image
+### Build the base image

-First build the image that contains the source code, and if you're iterating on the source code in this repository, then you'll need to re-run this step and rebuild subsequent container images to have your changes take effect in the container images:
+First build the base image:

 ```
 # Make sure you're in the root directory of the repository.
 $ podman build \
-  -t ghcr.io/intrinsic-ai/intrinsic_sdk_cmake_source:latest \
+  -t ghcr.io/intrinsic-ai/intrinsic_sdk_cmake_base:latest \
-  -f intrinsic_sdk_cmake/docker_images/intrinsic_sdk_cmake_source.Dockerfile \
+  -f intrinsic_sdk_cmake/docker_images/intrinsic_sdk_cmake_base.Dockerfile \
   .
 ```

-Note the source image doesn't need the bazel cache volume because it doesn't build anything, but it also wouldn't hurt to include it.
+Note the base image doesn't need the bazel cache volume because it doesn't build anything, but it also wouldn't hurt to include it.

 #### (Optional) push to local container registry